isovector/certainty-by-construction/src/book/00-preface.lagda.md

 stumbled across a fantastic method of learning and teaching mathematics.

 This textbook is the book I wish I had found ten years ago.
 It would have saved me a great deal of wasted effort and false starts.
-I hope it can save you the same.
+I hope it can save you from the same.
 Good luck, godspeed, and welcome aboard.